awandahl/KonnecTHor/README.md

     - `Verified DOI`: strong match (title, type, year, and all enabled verification checks).
     - `Possible DOI:s`: good title/type match, but one or more verification checks missing or not fully convincing.
 - **Rich outputs with links**
-For each year range, KonnecTHor produces:
+For each year range, kolleKTHor produces:
     - `{FROM}-{TO}_diva_raw.csv` – raw DiVA export for that slice.
     - `{FROM}-{TO}_doi_candidates.csv` – all records with either a verified or possible DOI.
     - `{FROM}-{TO}_doi_candidates_links.xlsx` – same rows, with clickable URLs for: